-My verse chapbook, Cast Off, appeared with Edwin E. Smith Publishing in fall 2015 and has been nominated for the PEN Center USA, Oklahoma Book, Nebraska Book, and Independent Publisher (IPPY) awards.
-My second book, After Reading Everything, appeared with London’s Eyewear Publishing in spring 2016 and has been nominated for the Griffin, Forward, and T. S. Eliot prizes.
-Individual poems have been nominated for the Pushcart Prize (four times) and reprinted in the anthologies World English Poetry (2015) and Oklahoma Poems . . . and Their Poets (2014).
-They have also appeared in various literary journals in the US and abroad—including The Adirondack Review, Prairie Schooner, Poetry International, and Fulcrum—and been translated into French, German, Greek, Spanish, and Turkish.
+My verse chapbook, Cast Off, appeared with Edwin E. Smith Publishing in 2015 and was nominated for the PEN Center USA, Oklahoma Book, Nebraska Book, and Independent Publisher (IPPY) awards.
+My second book, After Reading Everything, appeared with London’s Eyewear Publishing in 2016 and was nominated for the Griffin, Forward, T. S. Eliot, and other prizes.
+Individual poems have been nominated for the Pushcart Prize (seven times) and reprinted in the anthologies World English Poetry (2015) and Oklahoma Poems . . . and Their Poets (2014).
+They have also appeared in various literary journals in the US and abroad—including The Adirondack Review, Prairie Schooner, Poetry International, and Ambit—and been translated into French, German, Greek, Spanish, and Turkish.
+I’ve also translated a number of French- and Spanish-language writers for WLT.

 My professional memberships include the Academy of American Poets, PEN American Center, and the Nebraska Center for the Book.
-I’ve also translated a number of French- and Spanish-language writers for WLT.
 I live in Norman, Oklahoma, with my wife and three daughters.

 Photo: A. Simon